tdeckers/openhab-mcp/README.md

 ### Configuration for Claude Desktop

-1. Build and run the Docker container as described in the "Running the MCP with Docker" section.
+1. Build and run the Podman container as described in the "Installation and Usage" section.
 2. Create a configuration file for Claude Desktop:

 Save the following as `claude_desktop_config.json` in your Claude Desktop configuration directory: